tim-oster/voxel-rs/README.md

   memory operations to be performed in the main thread in a coordinated way, there could be alternative implementations that reduce this to a minimum and allow streaming data from other threads.

 - The raytracer performs well on high screen resolutions but struggles with large worlds on 4k monitors.
+Several ideas on how to make this more efficient exist:

-One way to optimize this is to reduce the steps a ray must make through space before it hits anything.
+  - Reduce the steps a ray must make through space before it hits anything.
 The original paper describes this as "Thick Rays".
 A pre-pass can try to determine the actual depth of intersection for a group of pixels at once to allow those pixels to start much further into the scene.

+  - When casting secondary rays, the octree needs to descend to the starting position before casting the ray itself.
+    At the end of the primary ray, the stack is already build, so it should be possible to reuse it to avoid doing duplicate work.

+  - When the camera is within the octree, the ray-tracer has to descend to the leaf level at the starting position first, in order to step through the tree.
+This calculation is the same for every pixel, so it might be possible to pre-calculate it to reduce unnecessary work.